• Skip to primary navigation

 Cooked chicken stew cooling in Dutch oven.

-Caribbean chicken stew will stay good for at least 4 days when properly refrigerated.
+Caribbean chicken stew will stay good for at least 4 days when covered and properly refrigerated.

 What's the difference between a yam and a sweet potato?